digitalbuiltenvironment/Smart-Retrieval/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

-How to deploy this on a live system.
+Deploy this on a live system.

+For more information, see the [DEPLOYMENT.md](./DEPLOYMENT.md).

 ## ⛏️ Built Using <a name = "built_using"></a>